elliscode/ellisrecipes/s3/markdown/Lemon Pan Sauce.md

 # Lemon Pan Sauce

-## Ingredients:
+**Ingredients**

-- `1` tbsp of butter + `3` tbsp sepearted
+- `1` tbsp butter
 - `1` shallot, minced
-- `6` garlic cloves, minced
+- `1/4` tsp garlic powder
+- `1/2` cup dry white wine
-- `1` cup chicken stock
+- `1` cup low-sodium chicken or turkey stock
-- `1/2` lemon, juiced
-- `1` tsp dried parsley
+- `1` Tbsp lemon juice (to taste)
-- `1/2` tsp salt

-## Directions

-- In the same pan you cooked your protein in over medium heat, add 1 tablespoon of butter and melt.
-Add your shallots, season with salt, and using a wooden spatula saute until translucent, around 2 minutes.
-Add the minced garlic and saute another minute.
-- Add the chicken stock and bring it up to a simmer.
-Scrape up any brown bits on the bottom of the pan with the spatula.
-Reduce until nappe, thick enough to coat the back of a spoon.
-Season with salt and add a squeeze of lemon juice.
-- Reduce the heat to low and add the remainder of the butter in, stirring it in with your wooden spatula.
-As you incorporate the butter, it should thicken the sauce and become creamy.
-Taste for seasoning and adjust accordingly.
+- `3` tbsp cold butter
+- Pinch black pepper
+- Salt, only if needed

+**Directions**

+- Pour off excess fat from the turkey pan, leaving the fond.
+- Over medium heat, melt 1 tbsp butter.
+Add shallot and cook until translucent, ~2 minutes.
+- Sprinkle in garlic powder and stir for ~20 seconds.
+- Add white wine, scrape up fond, and reduce until syrupy.
+- Add stock and simmer until lightly nappe.
+- Lower heat and whisk in cold butter, one piece at a time.
+- Remove from heat.
+Stir in lemon juice and black pepper.
+Taste and adjust salt only if needed.

 Servings: 6